nice-digital/nice-design-system/components/icons/README.md

 ### Guidance

-Avoid unnecessary decoration - only use icons if there’s a real user need:
+Avoid unnecessary decoration - only use icons if there's a real user need:

 - if icons are needed ensure they are clear, simple and accompanied by relevant text
-- don’t hide functionality under icons
+- don't hide functionality under icons
 - icons should be easily recognizable
 - keep icon designs simple and schematic.